bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Install Dotfiles

-1. Run `doas pacman -Syu --noconfirm git` to install Git
+1. Run `doas pacman -S --noconfirm git` to install Git
 1. Install [Mastertinner's dotfiles](https://github.com/mastertinner/dotfiles/) or some other ones to customize your installation